gohugoio/hugo/content/templates/data-templates.md

 <!-- begin data files -->

-In addition to the [built-in variables][vars] available from Hugo, you can specify your own custom data that can be accessed via templates or shortcodes.

 Hugo supports loading data from YAML, JSON, and TOML files located in the `data` directory in the root of your Hugo project.

 ## The Data Folder